Southeast Michigan Resilience Fund 2021 Request for Proposals

 - Improving Habitat Quality and Connectivity and Enhancing Public Space

 Each applicant will need to identify one primary category that best describes the proposed project.
 If a project is expected to yield benefits in both categories, an applicant may also identify a secondary category.
-Competitive proposals will address the triple bottom line by improving ecological services and green infrastructure while enhancing social/equitable and economic benefits, including the value and equitable access to public greenspace.
+Competitive proposals will deliver environmental and social impact, improving habitat, green infrastructure and equitable public access to greenspace while benefiting low-income communities and communities of color.
 The following sections provide more information on the two funding categories.

 Funding Category 1: Expanding Green Stormwater Infrastructure and Enhancing Public Space

-Funding in this category will support green stormwater infrastructure (GSI) projects that improve stormwater capture and storage to mitigate the impacts of climate change, including reducing runoff, combined sewer overflows, basement backups, and flooding.
-Much of the region is covered in impervious surfaces and these threats pose significant risks to communities, with disproportionately severe impacts to low-income and Black, Indigenous and communities of color.
-GSI projects should utilize natural design elements to reduce and treat stormwater where it falls while delivering environmental, social, and economic benefits.
+Funding in this category will support green stormwater infrastructure (GSI) projects that improve stormwater capture and storage to mitigate the impacts of climate change, including reducing runoff, combined sewer overflows, basement backups, and flooding through nature-based design.
+Much of the region is covered in impervious surfaces and these threats pose significant risks to communities, with disproportionately severe impacts to low-income communities and communities of color.
+GSI projects should utilize natural design elements to reduce and treat stormwater where it falls while delivering environmental, social and community benefits.
 Proposed GSI projects must be designed with a dual purpose, to increase stormwater storage capacity while also enhancing the quality of, access to, and/or use of community green space or natural areas.

 Projects seeking funding in this category will install new GSI and/or improve and maintain the function of existing GSI installations.
 All projects must add or maintain a minimum of 50,000 cumulative gallons of stormwater storage capacity per year to be competitive.
-GSI project activities may include, but are not limited to, the installation or maintenance of any of the following practices: stormwater wetlands, rain gardens, targeted tree planting, bioswales, pervious surfaces, etc. Proposals should also incorporate activities designed to enhance public green space which may include but are not limited to, installing or enhancing trails or paths, passive and/or active recreational opportunities such as benches or play areas with pervious surfaces, community or shared gardens, educational signage, pollinator gardens etc.
+GSI project activities may include, but are not limited to, the installation or maintenance of any of the following practices: stormwater wetlands, rain gardens, targeted tree planting, bioswales, pervious surfaces, etc. Competitive GSI proposals will focus the majority of the on-the-ground work on installing and/or maintaining GSI practices that are predominantly vegetative or green, with an emphasis on nature-based design.
+If projects incorporate structural GSI elements, such as pervious pavement, cisterns, subsurface detention, green roofs, etc. these elements will need to compliment GSI practices that focus on natural vegetative solutions, such as rain gardens.
+Proposals should also incorporate activities designed to enhance public green space which may include but are not limited to, installing or enhancing trails or paths, passive and/or active recreational opportunities such as benches or play areas with pervious surfaces, community or shared gardens, educational signage, pollinator gardens etc.

 Preference will be given to projects of sufficient size and scope to significantly reduce runoff and contaminant discharge (i.e. reduction of nutrients, pollution, and sediment) and increase GSI function at a regional or significant scale (more than 50,000 gallons stormwater storage/year).
 Proposals seeking funds for improvements to existing GSI projects should outline their authority to access and maintain those sites.
 Projects that do not include enhancements to public green space or public access will not be considered for funding.

 Small, isolated projects (e.g., rain barrels, cisterns, a single parking lot, etc.) without a connection to a larger green infrastructure plan or suite of proposed installations will not be competitive.
 Proposals are encouraged to utilize native or non-invasive, urban-adapted plant and tree species designed to improve habitat for pollinators and other native wildlife or diversify and sustain the urban canopy.
-Applicants must include a maintenance plan (see Long term Operation, Maintenance and Monitoring section, pg.
-5) and are encouraged to build in training/capacity needs to maintain infrastructure after the life of the grant.
-Preference will be given to projects that align with GSI and/or community plans, municipal sustainability, climate resilience, open space plans, or approved watershed management plans (see Evaluation Criteria section for more detail, pg.
-7).
+Applicants must include a maintenance plan (see Long term Operation, Maintenance and Monitoring section) and are encouraged to build in training/capacity needs to maintain infrastructure after the life of the grant.
+Preference will be given to projects that align with GSI and/or community plans, municipal sustainability, climate resilience, open space plans or approved watershed management plans (see Evaluation Criteria section for more detail).